 General Town Meeting Information:

-Town meetings are held in the Town Hall, located at 42 Main Street.
+Town meetings are held in the John James Memorial Town Hall at 42 Main Street.

 The information below was taken from a brochure published by the Secretary of the Commonwealth titles ‘A Citizen’s Guide to Town Meetings’.
 It is reproduced here for the convenience of the reader.